Last updated on August 12th, 2023 at 11:06 am

 Thomas has advocated that the impact allowance be taken as 30 percent and that this allowance be applied only on the heaviest axle or the pair of adjacent wheels, which produces the greatest bending moment or shear as the case may be.

-List the Indian Railway Standard to be followed in the design of Railway Bridges.
+List the Indian Railway Standard design of Railway Bridges.

 Railway bridges in India are to be built to conform to the Indian Railway Standards (IRS) laid down by the Ministry of Railways, Government of India, as below: